 - (3) Supporting Voluntary Social Engagement by Bank Employees

 Encouraging bank employees to be socially engaged by contributing to the local community or environmental preservation efforts through volunteer activities helps to ensure the fairness and transparency of banks.
-While respecting individual initiative, banks must strive to establish an environment that facilitates social engagement of bank employees through the introduction of support programs and the like.
+While respecting individual initiative, banks must strive to establish an environment by providing bank employees with the opportunities for social engagement and adopting support programs to facilitate their social engagement and the like.

 - (1) Rejecting Anti-Social Forces

 Eliminating anti-social forces, a disease that threatens the order and safety of civic society from banking transactions and the like is an extremely important matter in terms of maintaining the trust that banks have built up over many years and contributing to the development of a healthier economy and society, as well as preventing damage to not just banks and their executives and bank employees but also customers.

 As a result, it is important for top-level managers to always take a firm stance against anti-social forces, demonstrate a zero-tolerance policy that rejects any relations whatsoever with such anti-social forces, including not just transactions at banks themselves but also transactions such as provision of financial services through collaboration with other companies (sales finance companies, etc.), and take action based on such a policy.